G. Ustvolskaya

 See 8

 1. The cube (43cm x 43cm) designed by Ustvolskaya for her Second Composition.
-She could not find an appropriate material until discovering MDF.
+She could not find an appropriate material until discovering chipboard.
 The tuning fork indicates the scale of the cube: the handle and signature were added when the cube traveled to Amsterdam in 1995.
+For more details on this unique instrument please see this article.

 2. The tuning fork was used by Ustvolskaya as a key to open a hidden door which concealed her electricity supply meter.